stadium-software/howto-lists/readme.md

 ![](images/KnownTypeSelection.png)

-When a type is defined, various dropdowns in the Stadium Designer will provide an option to select specific properties os the `List`
+When a type is defined, various dropdowns in the Stadium Designer will provide an option to select specific properties of the `List`

 ![](images/StadiumDropDownListTypeSpecific.png)